briansw/artistlectureseries/README.md

 5. Save all changes
 6. Push changes to Github
 7. Close all open files
+8. Change branch back to `master`
-8. Pass artist name tag to the left
+9. Pass artist name tag to the left